Pay Russian Housewives For Domestic Work, United Russia Deputy Says - The Moscow Times

 “This should apply not only to women, but also to male householders,” she added.

 Earlier this year, populist lawmaker Vladimir Zhirinovsky tried to push a similar proposal through the State Duma in an effort to address Russia’s flagging birth rate, but budgetary constraints stalled the process.
-His proposal called for a minimum monthly wage of 12,130 rubles ($160) to one member of the family if its combined income does not exceed the sum of two living wages in their region.
+His proposal called for a minimum monthly wage of 12,130 rubles ($160) for one family member if the family's combined income does not exceed the sum of two living wages in the region.

 Pushkina cited a personal example in support of the legislation, saying the mother of her daughter-in-law had had to quit her job after having four children, making her financially dependent on her husband.